folio-org/ui-okapi-console/doc/running-a-complete-system.md

 #### Add the sample users

-We may introduce a bulk-ingest facility into the Okapi Console or the Users module later; but for now, as with creating the Diku tenant, the sample users must be added from the command line.
+We may introduce a bulk-ingest facility into the Okapi Console or the Users module later; but for now, the sample users must be added from the command line.

+For historical reasons, the JSON files describing the sample users are maintained as part of the authorization module, `mod-auth`.
+So we need to clone this repository and use it to add the users.

+    $ git clone git@github.com:folio-org/mod-auth
     $ cd mod-auth/testing/auth_test
     $ ./add-users.sh

 ### View the users

-Finally, back in the Stripes UI, you can click on the top-level *Users* heading and see the displayed list of users.
+Finally, back in the Stripes UI, you can click on the top-level **Users** heading and see the displayed list of users.